mariotlemes/non3GPP-WiFi/README.md

     </tbody>
 </table>

-## A. Y1 Interface - Conection between UE and AP
+## B. Y1 Interface - Conection between UE and AP

 ### 1) Setting-up environment
 On your host, install the necessary packages: